ansys/actions/README.rst

 different job steps declared in a YML file.
 Jobs colored with green color execute whereas jobs colored with a grey background do not execute.

+|

-**Recommended workflow when pushing a new commit to a pull-request**
+**Recommended workflow when pushing a new commit to a pull-request** This workflow is recommended to ensure that the code ready to be merged is compliant with the project style, its code integrity, and that it is capable of successfully generating all the desired library artifacts.

 .. image:: https://github.com/ansys/actions/blob/doc/readme/doc/source/_static/ci_cd_pr.png

 |

-**Recommended workflow when merging a new commit to the main branch of a repository**
+**Recommended workflow when merging a new commit to the main branch of a repository** This workflow is similar to the one for validating new code contributions in a pull-request, but it also deploys the development documentation as new changes were introduced in the main development branch.

 .. image:: https://github.com/ansys/actions/blob/doc/readme/doc/source/_static/ci_cd_main.png

 |

-**Recommended workflow when performing a new release**
+**Recommended workflow when performing a new release** This workflow outlines the recommended steps for performing a new software release, ensuring a smooth and well-documented process by deploying the stable documentation at the end of the workflow.

 .. image:: https://github.com/ansys/actions/blob/doc/readme/doc/source/_static/ci_cd_release.png